Skip to main content

 Defining Compound Cubes

-To create compound cubes, you must use Studio.
+To create compound cubes, you must use an IDE.
 To create a compound cube, do all the following:

 • Create a subject area with the Base cube option equal to a comma-separated list of cubes.
 For example, for the sample subject area CompoundCube/CompoundCube, Base cube is as follows: